Hugh Hefner: Personal life

 Hefner was known to friends and family simply as "Hef".
 He married Northwestern University student Mildred ("Millie") Williams in 1949.
 They had a daughter named Christie (b.
 1952) and a son, David (b.
 1955).
-Before the wedding, Mildred confessed that she'd had an affair while he was away in the army.
+Before the wedding, Mildred confessed that she had an affair while he was away in the army.
 He called the admission "the most devastating moment of my life."
 A 2006 E!
 True Hollywood Story profile of Hefner revealed that Mildred allowed him to have sex with other women, out of guilt for her own infidelity and in the hope that it would preserve their marriage.
 The couple divorced in 1959.

 Hefner remade himself as a bon vivant and man about town, a lifestyle that he promoted in his magazine and TV shows.
 He admitted to being "'involved' with maybe eleven out of twelve months' worth of Playmates" during some years.
 Donna Michelle, Marilyn Cole, Lillian Müller, Shannon Tweed, Barbi Benton, Karen Christy, Sondra Theodore, and Carrie Leigh were a few of his many lovers; Leigh filed a $35 million palimony suit against him.
 In 1971, he acknowledged that he experimented in bisexuality.
 Also in 1971, he established a second residence in Los Angeles with the acquisition of Playboy Mansion West, and moved there permanently from Chicago in 1975.

 On March 7, 1985, Hefner had a minor stroke at age 58, whereupon he re-evaluated his lifestyle, making several changes.
-He toned down the wild, all-night parties; also, daughter Christie took over the operation of Playboy's commercial operations in 1988.
+He toned down the wild, all-night parties, and his daughter Christie took over the operation of Playboy's commercial operations in 1988.
 The following year, he married Playmate of the Year Kimberley Conrad; they were 36 years apart in age.
 The couple had sons Marston Glenn (b.
 1990) and Cooper (b.
 1991).
 The E!
 True Hollywood Story profile noted that the Playboy Mansion had been transformed into a family-friendly homestead.
 He and Conrad separated in 1998, after which she moved into the house next door to the mansion.
 Hefner filed for divorce from Conrad in 2009 after an 11-year separation, citing irreconcilable differences.
 He stated that he only remained nominally married to her for the sake of their children, and their youngest child had just turned 18.
 The divorce was finalized in 2010.